SRAKIB17/jetpress-npm/README.md

 # Developer Documentation for `jetpress`

-**JetPress** is a high-performance, flexible, and extensible web server framework designed to streamline web development.
-Inspired by the robustness of Express and the speed of modern web frameworks, JetPress aims to provide developers with an efficient and versatile platform for building web applications and APIs.
+**JetPress** is a high-performance, flexible, and extensible web server framework designed to streamline web development.JetPress aims to provide developers with an efficient and versatile platform for building web applications and APIs.JetPress is a high-performance Node.js framework for building fast and scalable server applications using TypeScript.
+It also supports Bun for an even faster runtime experience.

 <img  src="https://i.ibb.co/Fh6ytjC/j-9ios-3-Q-27-Ck-E0q-Vmqj-Q.png" alt="jetpress" border="0" width='200'>